Rules Nugget (GURPS): Revised Toughness

 For more detail, modify Toughness as follows (at least for humanoids):

 Halve Toughness (round up) in the hands, feet, groin, and nose.
-There's less flesh and muscle there to protect delicate stuff.
-(The throat would qualify too; treat as neck with an extra -2 TH, or -7 TH total.)
+There’s less flesh and muscle there to protect delicate stuff.
+(The throat would qualify too; treat this as the neck with an extra -2 TH, or -7 TH total.)

 Conversely, give Toughness a 50% bonus (round down) against torso attacks from the rear, thanks to big back and buttock muscles.
-(Waive that bonus for targeted attacks to the kidneys, spine, etc.) The same could apply to the upper chest, upper arms, and upper legs, if the attack were specified to hit those locations.
+(Drop that bonus for targeted attacks to the kidneys, spine, etc.) The same could apply to the upper chest, upper arms, and upper legs, if the attack were specified to hit those locations.

 That extra Toughness is why a boxer unable to dodge blows will at least try to catch them on sturdier locations.
 (It's also why you'd curl up and expose your back to passively take a rain of blows.
 It's better than being kicked in the front... a little, anyway.)